FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Project_Management_Plan.md

 1. The server must follow the teacher protocol
 2. The server must be on the school LAN for work.
 3. The server must be ready by 12/11/2019.

+**Client**
+Assumptions:
+1. Communication between the various clients should take place through an always active server
+2. The login or registration must be done in the graphic part
+Constraints:
+1. The client must follow the teacher protocol
+2. The client must be on the school LAN for work.

 ### 1.5	Schedule and Budget Summary